 - Chop spinach and add it to the mixing bowl along with the kale.
-Add cranberries, goat cheese and chopped pecans to the mixture.
+Add cranberries, goat cheese and chopped pecans.

 - Remove squash from the oven and prepare dressing while it cools.

 - Butternut squash is much easier to work with if you have a good vegetable peeler.
 For the longest time I used an old, dull peeler and dreaded working with thick skinned squash.
 Finally, I broke down and bought a new, heavy duty vegetable peeler (it was super affordable so I’m not sure why I waited so long)!
 It’s the best purchase I’ve made in a long time.
 Highly recommend!
 You can also look for pre-cubed squash at the grocery store (look in the produce section).

 - Feel free to get creative with this recipe, it’s very flexible.
 Try a different type of winter squash or substitute walnuts for pecans.
 Did you find a fun, fall flavored goat cheese at the grocery store, give it a go!
 Love the cinnamon flavor in the vinaigrette?
 Add a little more!
 It’s easy to have fun with this recipe and mix things up.

 - This salad goes great with Tailgate Crockpot Chili and a big piece of buttered bread!

 Autumn Harvest Salad